Foundation

 - Heavier varroa loads can correlate with poor brood viability.

-- Look for additional clues (e.g., abnormal brood, weak bees).
+- Look for additional clues such as abnormal brood or weak bees.

 Cappings guide: worker vs drone + caution signs